-Proteins are the primary building blocks of every cell.
+Proteins are one of the building blocks of every cell.
+They also play an important role in many biological processes.
 They are essential for growth and development, nutrient and hormone transport, and immune function .

-Serum is a liquid fraction of the blood, not including red blood cells or clotting proteins.
-Normally, albumin makes up for slightly more than half of the proteins in the serum, and the remainder of the protein count is the total globulins .
+Normally, albumin makes up for slightly more than half of the proteins in the blood (serum, the liquid part of the blood), and the remainder of the protein count are the globulins .

-Albumin is produced in the liver and binds fats in the blood.
-For this reason, blood fats can rise when albumin is low.
-Additionally, albumin helps transport hormones, bilirubin, metals, vitamins, and drugs.
-It also attracts fluids, preventing them from leaking out of blood vessels, and it regulates the activity of some hormones .
+Albumin is produced in the liver.
+It helps transport hormones, bilirubin, metals, vitamins, and drugs.
+It also helps with fat metabolism and attracts fluids, preventing them from leaking out of blood vessels .

 The A/G ratio measures the relative ratio of albumin to globulin.
 This ratio can provide important clues about what may be wrong with your health when total protein levels are abnormal.
 Normally, albumin levels are only slightly higher than globulin, which gives an A/G ratio slightly over 1 .

-A low A/G ratio may indicate viral infections, myeloma, liver and kidney disease, or autoimmune disorders.
-These diseases increase globulin, thus lowering the A/G ratio .
+A low A/G ratio may indicate viral infections, liver and kidney disease, or autoimmune disorders.
+These diseases increase globulin and decrease albumin thus lowering the A/G ratio .

 This test measures albumin and total globulin levels in your blood.
 A healthcare professional will collect a blood sample from your vein and send it to a lab for analysis.
 The test is normally ordered as part of a comprehensive metabolic panel (CMP).

 The total protein test is often used to check liver or kidney disease.
-Your doctor may order the total protein test if you have symptoms of malnutrition or of liver or kidney dysfunction, such as [2, 5, 6]:
+Your doctor may order the total protein test if you have symptoms of malnutrition or of liver or kidney dysfunction, such as [2, 4, 5]: